danbev/learning-crypto/notes/in-toto-attestations.md

 When we sign an artifact, like a blob, the signature proves that we were in possesion of the private key.
 When we verify, we use the signature, the public key, and the blob, and we are verifying that this was in fact the case.
 But it does not say anything else about the artifact, we don't know what was actually signed.

-By providing, and signing a document specifying `statements` about the artifact we can say things about the artifact as well.
+By providing, and signing, a document specifying `statements` about the artifact we can say things about the artifact as well.
 Statements could be anything which we will address later in this document.
 A signed Statement is called an Attestation.